When The Legal Processes Of Divorce Include Mediation

-At Barnes & Diehl, P.C., we have the experience to advise our clients on the appropriateness of resolving their particular case through mediation.
+At Barnes & Diehl, P.C., we have the experience to advise our clients on the appropriateness of resolving their divorces through mediation in Virginia.
 We also represent our clients during the mediation process and will attend mediation sessions with our clients, all in an effort to help our clients achieve their goals.

 We make sure our clients enter into mediation sessions fully educated and aware of assets to which they may be entitled.
 At the end of mediation, we aim to have our clients clearly understand their rights and responsibilities under their agreement.
 We will also assist in drafting the agreement.